lsiden/react-seed-app/README.md

 According to its documentation,
 Facebook's *create-react-app* hides the WebPack configuration file and other details so that developers can focus on their code.
-Instead, it provides a bevy of customizable turn-key features to allow you to optimize your app and make it compatible with a wide range of browsers and mobile platforms.
+It provides a bevy of customizable turn-key features to allow you to optimize your app and make it compatible with a wide range of browsers and mobile platforms.
 Since I'm just getting started with React,
 I wanted something lightweight and transparent without a lot of opinionated "magic".